-Cooper Energy Limited (a director related entity of Mr H Gordon) sub-underwrote the Company's non-renounceable rights issue that occurred during the year, up to a maximum of 20,000,000 new shares.
-No fee was paid to Cooper Energy Limited.
+Adelaide Equity Partners Limited (a director related entity of Mr M Lindh) sub-underwrote the Company's non-renounceable rights issue that occurred during the year.
+An underwriting fee was paid to Adelaide Equity Partners Limited of \$22,105 (2015: \$4,250).

-During the year the Group paid corporate advisory & investor relations fees of \$39,333 (under a corporate advisory & investor relations mandate) and a capital raising fee of \$4,250 to Adelaide Equity Partners Ltd (a director related entity of Mr M Lindh).
+Also during the year the Group paid corporate advisory and investor relations fees of \$60,000 (2015:\$39,333) (under a corporate advisory and investor relations mandate).
 The fees were provided under normal commercial terms and conditions.
-Amounts outstanding at balance date were \$5,500 (2014: \$nil).
-The Group has a corporate advisory & investor relations mandate with Adelaide Equity Partners.
-The mandate has a monthly retainer of \$5,000 per month and can be terminated at anytime by written notice to the other party.
+Amounts outstanding at balance date were \$5,500 (2015: \$5,500).
+The corporate advisory and investor relations mandate has a monthly retainer of \$5,000 per month and can be terminated at anytime by written notice to the other party.
+The mandate has been terminated effective 31 July 2016.